Paparazzi driver says Harry and Meghan chase was ‘catastrophic experience’

 A paparazzi driver reportedly involved in a high-speed New York car chase of the Duke and Duchess of Sussex has said it was a “catastrophic experience”.

-Harry and Meghan were followed by paparazzi after attending an awards ceremony with the duchess’s mother, Doria Ragland, in New York on Tuesday, the couple’s spokesperson said.
+Prince Harry and Meghan Markle were followed by paparazzi after attending an awards ceremony with the duchess’s mother, Doria Ragland, in New York on Tuesday, the couple’s spokesperson said.

-Despite claims the three of them were subjected to a “relentless pursuit” involving half a dozen blacked-out vehicles, the paparazzi driver said they were driving slower than Harry and Meghan’s driver and “hoping to keep sight of them”.
+The anonymous paparazzi driver claimed that they were driving slower than the Sussexes’ car as they were “hoping to keep sight of them”.
+However, Harry and Meghan’s spokespeson said that the couple and Ragland were subjected to a “relentless pursuit” involving half a dozen blacked-out vehicles in a statement released on Wednesday (17 May).

-Speaking anonymously to ITV’s Good Morning Britain on Thursday, the paparazzi driver said: “Last night after leaving the theatre, there were hopes from me and a few other photographers that maybe they would go to a restaurant.
+Speaking to ITV’s Good Morning Britain on Thursday morning, the unidentified paparazzi driver said: “Last night after leaving the theatre, there were hopes from me and a few other photographers that maybe they would go to a restaurant.

 “For the most part, I was driving and it was very tense trying to keep up with the vehicles.